-ECI signatories: your full first and last names, country of residence and date of signature.
-Depending on the signatory’s nationality, we will also collect a combination of the following data: residence (street, number, postal code, city, country), date of birth, national identity document type and national identity document number.
+Your full first and last names, country of residence and date of signature.
+Depending on the signatory’s nationality, we also collected a combination of the following data: residence (street, number, postal code, city, country), date of birth, national identity document type and national identity document number.

-For staying informed about the campaign and other related digital rights issues (ECI supporters): your first name and email address.
+For those who wished to stay informed about campaigns, actions and Reclaim Your Face progress (campaign supporters): your first name and email address.

-Optionally, you may also provide your last name, country, and a statement of support.
+Optionally, you could also provide your last name, country, and a statement of support.

-ECI signatories: The Head of Policy at EDRi.
+ECI signatories submitted on paper: The Head of Policy at EDRi.

-ECI supporters: The organization you provide your consent to keep you updated (either EDRi or a third organisation or both).
+Campaign supporters: The organisation you provide your consent to keep you updated (either EDRi or a third organisation or both).

 Why do we process your data?

-- To keep you updated on the ECI news and relevant campaigns (based on your consent)
+We process your email address to keep you updated on the ECI progress and other campaigns and actions (based on your consent).

 How long and where do we keep your data?

-- For those willing to staying informed: Until they withdraw consent, in secure servers provided by Spectre Operations.
-Supporters of EDRi may withdraw their consent to be contacted further by EDRi at at any time by emailing firstname.lastname@example.org or by self-managing their newsletter settings as per EDRi’s newsletter policy by unsubscribing from the Campaign mailing list.
+- For those willing to stay informed about the ECI progress and other campaigns and actions: emails are kept as long as you don’t oppose receiving our newsletters, in secure servers provided by Spectre Operations.
+Supporters of EDRi may withdraw their consent to be contacted further by EDRi at any time by emailing email@example.com or by self-managing their newsletter settings as per EDRi’s newsletter policy by unsubscribing from the Campaign mailing list.